walkerjameschris/walkerjameschris.github.io/_posts/2026-09-09-anthropology.md

 | Agrarian | Context | 0.09 |
 | Agrarian | Collective | 0.69 |

-> The data supports the core hypothesis: agrarian economic structures consistently
+> The data supports the core hypothesis: collective cultures consistently
-> align with both collectivist values and high-context communication styles.
+> align with both agrarian societies and high-context communication styles.
 However,
 > the relationship between agrarian economic structures and high-context communication
 > is *weak* at best (for example, the more direct communication style of the agrarian Midwest).
 > This is further supported by the visualization below: